-Mizoram MBSE HSSLC result: Class 12th results expected today at mbse.edu.in
+Mizoram MBSE HSSLC result: Class 12th results declared; get direct link here

-The result is expected to be declared at around 12.00 noon on the official website.
+The result was declared at around 12.05 pm on the indiaresults.com

-Mizoram Board of Secondary Education (MBSE) is expected to declare the results for HSSLC or Class 12th exam result for 2020 on its website - mbse.edu.in today, according to Times of India.
-Students who appeared for the Mizoram HSSLC exam can check their results from the official website, mbse.edu.in.
+Mizoram Board of Secondary Education (MBSE) has declared the results for HSSLC or Class 12th exam result for 2020 on its website - mbse.edu.in today.
+Students who had appeared for the Mizoram HSSLC exam can check their results from the official website, mbse.edu.in and indiaresults.com.

-Students can also check the result from third-party websites like indiaresults.com.
-Students will have to use their roll number and registration number in order to view their HSSLC results.
+Students will have to use their roll number and registration number in order to view their HSSLC results on the indiaresults.com website to check the result.

 In 2019, the results were declared on May 14 in which the students had scored a pass percentage of 68.33%.
 This year the examinations for few subjects were postponed due to the COVID-19 lockdown which was conducted in July.